You ask someone, "How does onboarding work?" They give you a clean story. It sounds sensible. It sounds organized. It might even sound impressive.

 - what actually happens

 Then fix the biggest mismatch first.
-It is usually a missing input, a handoff with no owner, or an exception that happens every week.
+Usually it is one of three things: a missing input, a handoff with no owner, or an exception that shows up often enough to stop pretending it is rare.

 Why this matters

-If you build on the fantasy version of a workflow, you get fragile automation and constant rework.
-If you build on the real version, simple automations start working the first week.
+If you build on the fantasy version of a workflow, you get fragile automation and steady rework.
+If you build on the real version, even simple automation has a much better shot at working the first week.

 If you want help with this, book a discovery call.